Concussion: Your questions answered

 A concussion is also known as a mild traumatic brain injury.
 Your doctor might call it an “mTBI”.

-Concussion is caused by a force to the head, such as a knock or whiplash movement.
-It causes a shake to the brain inside the skull, which means brain cells get disturbed and stretched like snowflakes in a snow globe.
+Concussion is caused by a sudden, external force to the head, such as a knock or whiplash movement.
+It causes a shake to the brain inside the skull, which means brain cells get stretched and temporarily compromised causing disturbance to the brain’s regular functions.

 You don’t need to be ‘knocked out’ to have a concussion, but you might instead feel dazed, weird, and not yourself afterwards.